How to Get OCI Region and Instance Metadata from a Linux Server

 When working with Oracle Cloud Infrastructure (OCI), there are times when you need to quickly fetch instance-level metadata — like the region, availability domain, shape, and other details — directly from the server.
 Fortunately, OCI exposes a handy metadata service that makes this easy to access from the command line.

-, and also explain what other information is available if you query the full metadata endpoint.
+In this post, I’ll show you how to pull just the region using curl, and also explain what other information is available if you query the full metadata endpoint.

 Fetching the Region of an OCI Instance

-) of an instance running on OCI, you can use:
+To retrieve the region (like me-dubai-1) of an instance running on OCI, you can use:

 curl -s http://169.254.169.254/opc/v1/instance/ | grep '"region":' | awk -F '"' '{print $4}'